 Ioannis Virlos is a Consultant General Surgeon with expertise in the field of colorectal surgery, including colorectal cancer, inflammatory bowel disease and diverticular disease as well as proctology (haemorrhoids, fistula in ano, pilonidal disease).

 Mr Virlos is Senior Consultant Colorectal Surgeon at the University Hospitals of Derby and Burton, UK.
-He is also Associate Director at the Rectal and Pelvic Surgery Department of Metropolitan General Hospital, Athens.
 His practise is centred on minimally-invasive laparoscopic colorectal surgery, offering the latest technological advances in cancer surgery, including transanal surgery (TAMIS & TaTME).
 He is also an accredited endoscopist by the UK Joint Advisoty Group (JAG) for Gastrointestinal Endoscopy and he performs colonoscopies and gastroscopies.

 Mr Virlos offers the highest standards of care for his patients across a spectrum of colorectal and gastrointestinal conditions.
 A patient-centred approach is at the heart of his practise to ensure you are comfortable and confident with your treatment plan.